 One of the last processes to receive such an overhaul is also perhaps the most influential process resulting in a high-performing team: Interviews.

-According to a recent survey by LinkedIn Talent Solutions, nearly 75% of organizations continue to rely on traditional structured interviews as a primary candidate assessment tool.
+According to a recent survey by LinkedIn Talent Solutions, nearly 75% of organizations continue to rely on traditionally structured interviews as a primary candidate assessment tool.
 However, according to Richard Nisbett, Professor of Social Psychology at the University of Michigan, “When it comes to choosing a candidate, [traditional] interviews are as much use as flipping a coin.”
-The fallacy of traditional job interviews goes beyond “This is how we have always done it,” and instead becomes the even more toxic, “This is how everyone has always done it.”
+The fallacy of traditional job interviews goes beyond “This is how we have always done it,” and instead becomes even more toxic, “This is how everyone has always done it.”

 Due to a shifting economy and overall job market, hiring in 2018 bears very little resemblance to hiring in 2008 – or, for that matter, to hiring in 2016.
 In order to succeed, hiring managers must put aside the way it has always been done in favor of the most effective and efficient methods as supported by metrics.